Have a clear message or focus

 - By giving real examples, your content will be easier for your audience to understand.

-Do your research.
+Do your research and cite your sources.
 If you share facts or details, ensure that your sources are accurate.
 Nothing weakens your credibility more than misstating information for your audience.

 Close the loop